carllocos/DebugThingsPy/README.md

 ## Setup

 To use the debugger we need to:
 - Compile and execute WOOD locally.
-The program that runs locally could be anything given that we can change it dynamically later on.
+The application that runs locally is preferabely the one that also runs remotely and thus needs debugging.
+If the application is not the one that needs debugging, you can always use the upload functionality of the debugger to change it to the one that needs debugging.
+Once started local WOOD will start a in pause mode and start listening for incoming socket connections at port 8080.
 - Flash WOOD alongside the application to debug on the remote ESP32.
-Similarly we can flash any Wasm application since we can update the Wasm app dynamically.
+Similarly we can start from a Wasm application that does not need debugging and update app dynamically by means of the upload functionality.
+Once started WOOD will execute the provided application and start listening for incoming socket connection at port nr 80.
 - Create a JSON configuration file named *.dbgconfig.json* with the following content:
 ````
  {